Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 The image below shows an attachment called the XKV-TOR, but I understand that the manufacturer is no longer in business

-There are a small number of manufacturers that make direct attach loader kits for quad bike ATV but most of these are for farm implements, sprayers and sillage forks for example.
+Some manufacturers make direct attach loader kits for quad bike ATVs, but most are for farm implements, sprayers and sillage forks.

-Whilst useful, the quad bike is not really optimised and any equipment fitted to the front or rear will have a very small breakout capacity and hinder other tasks, am less keen on these.
+Whilst useful, the quad bike is not optimised and any equipment fitted to the front or rear will have a small breakout capacity and hinder other tasks.

 Tow Behind Excavator